-This wall is left of Upper Motherís in an area that has seen only a handful of ascents.
+This wall is left of Upper Motherís but is part of the same cliff.
 The wall sits directly behind someoneís house, but it is on BLM land.
-The rock is similar in quality to the rest of Mothers Buttress, but there arenít as many continuous cracks, meaning most routes can only be protected with bolts.
-The cliff is roughly 450 feet tall at its tallest point, and there is some potential for multi-pitch routes, though I only put up single pitch routes so far.
-Watch out for cactus and rock fall, I cleaned most of the really bad loose rock off the routes I put up, but you should still be cautious.
+The cliff is roughly 450 feet tall at its tallest point.
+Most of the routes are single pitch, but there are a couple of multi-pitch routes as well.
+Half of the routes are pure sport climbs where the other half require gear.
+Watch out for cactus and rockfall, I cleaned most of the really bad loose rock off the routes I put up, but you should still be cautious.

 Browse More Classics in Other Mothers

 Mountain Project's determination of some of the classic, most popular, highest rated routes for Other Mothers:

 First First 5.7 5a 15 V+ MVS 4b Trad, 1 pitch, 80'

 Dolphin Girl 5.8 5b 16 VI- HVS 4c Trad, 1 pitch, 100'

 84.1% Eclipse of the Heart (The Eclipse Route) 5.8 5b 16 VI- HVS 4c Sport, 1 pitch, 60'

 Black Bunny Rabbit 5.8 5b 16 VI- HVS 4c Sport, 1 pitch, 80'

 Monk Sandals 5.9 5c 17 VI HVS 5a Trad, 1 pitch, 100'

 RSG 5.10a 6a 18 VI+ E1 5a Sport, 1 pitch, 100'